didyouwin07/basic-dropbox-frontend/README.md

+# Note

+The UI is made keeping only mobile view in mind.

 # Frontend App with Next.js

 This repository contains a frontend app built with Next.js, which integrates with a backend Node.js app to provide functionality for uploading, downloading, and listing files.